-1. Begin by removing power from the system as described in Section 3.1.
-2. Press the release tabs to remove the cover from the locked position.
+1. If rack mounted, first, grasp the two handles on either side and pull the system straight out until it locks (you will hear a "click").
+2. Remove the two screws on each side of the cover, which secure the cover to the chassis.
+3. Press the release tabs to remove the cover from the locked position.
 Press both tabs at the same time.
-3. Once the top cover is released from the locked position, slide the cover toward the rear of the chassis.
-4. Lift the cover off the chassis.
+4. Once the top cover is released from the locked position, slide the cover toward the rear of the chassis.
+5. Lift the cover off the chassis.